etusivu

 about usabout Finlandabout Namibialinks

-Surface area: 824 292 km2
+Surface area: 825,418 km2

-Population growth: 1.25 %
+Population growth: 1.3 %

 Unemployment rate: 35 %

 Independence: Namibia became independent on March 21st, 1990, after a long-drawn-out war.
 The implementation of the settlement plan (Resolution 435) was overseen by the Special Representative of the Secretary-General of the United Nations, Martti Ahtisaari.
-SWAPO won more than half of the seats in the Constituent Assembly and has even increased its support since.
-Sam Nujoma was elected for the first president of the Republic of Namibia.
-Until 2004 the president has been Hifikepunye Pohamba.

 Embassy of Finland in Namibia